 We are drawn together for our common interest in ham radio.
-We are entering our fourth year as a group.
-We are not strictly confined to the area but in case you are wondering we take our name from the five county area of Wake, Franklin, Nash and Wilson County in North Carolina.
+We’ve been gathering since 2017 We are not strictly confined to the area but in case you are wondering we take our name from the five county area of Wake, Franklin, Nash, Johnston and Wilson County in North Carolina.
 A few of us had found us driving all over the area to go to ham radio activities.
 We decided to add our little group to the mix.

 Our regular amateur radio exams are scheduled by appointment only in Raleigh, NC.
 All applicants must register here.
 Do you need an alternative date and time?
 Do you have a group that needs an amateur radio exam?
 (Central NC) Send a request to: Mark Gibson.

 For no charge amateur radio exams in your area visit Laurel VEC

 Five County is conducting a weekly net on Sunday at 7:00 PM.
 The net will be on the Carolina 440 Net frequencies